jacobjh1/PySplits/README.md

 On the Progress of This Version:

-In its "version 0.9" form, this program is usable by running visual_assembly.py.
+In v1.0, this program is usable by running visual_assembly.py I have all the major features I want: color customization, saving/loading past runs and settings, robustness (as far as I can tell from my testing)

-That being said, there are 2 main features that I want to add before I call this project an adequate 1.0 version: saving/loading splits from a file and adding the ability to customize various colors in the GUI
+I still have other quality of life things I want to add but was too lazy to include immediately, for example:
+	if there's a JSON syntax error, I surpressed the error message, and I should probably add a message box with it instead I also surpressed file not found exceptions, so i also probably want to add a message box for that and in general, a lot of problems just silently failed (not literally, bc I do call bell(), but that's not enough I think) adding a reset counter/completed run counter
+	separating scrolling and splitting as different keypresses